 Cut down or cut out…

-These are a common cause of bloating, so instead opt for a glass of still water flavoured with citrus or a cup of herbal tea.
-Aim for at least 8 cups a day.
+These are a common cause of bloating, so instead opt for a glass of still water naturally flavoured with a slice of lemon, lime or orange, or a cup of herbal tea.
+Aim for at least 8 cups of liquids a day.

 Fats slow your digestion and can leave you feeling uncomfortably full and lethargic.
 Moderate your intake and balance your meals with lean sources of protein like poultry and fish.